AndreiMarhatau/codex-docker/README.md

 ```sh
 ./codex-docker
 ```
+By default the script pulls `ghcr.io/AndreiMarhatau/codex-docker:latest`.
+Override with `IMAGE_NAME=...` if you want a different tag.
 Mounts the current directory to `/workspace` and your host `~/.codex` into `/root/.codex` so the container uses your existing Codex config/keys.

 Pass arguments exactly as you would to `codex`; the script forwards them into the containerized CLI.
 For example, `codex-docker resume` behaves the same as running `codex resume`, just inside the isolated environment.